 Version 1.0 of the Multiple Sclerosis Therapeutic Area User Guide (TAUG-Multiple Sclerosis) was developed under the CFAST Program and the CDISC Standards Development Process.
-The TAUG-Multiple Sclerosis describes the most common biomedical concepts relevant to multiple sclerosis, and the necessary metadata to represent such data consistently with the CDISC standards, such as CDASH, SDTM, and ADaM.
+The TAUG-Multiple Sclerosis describes the most common biomedical concepts relevant to multiple sclerosis, and the necessary metadata to represent such data consistently with Terminology and SDTM.

 TA Standards extend the Foundational Standards to represent data that pertain to specific indications within disease areas.
 CDISC Standards specify how to structure the data; they do not specify what data should be collected or how to conduct clinical trials, assessments or endpoints.